huiyuxie/huiyuxie.github.io/gsoc23.md

 ## Acknowledgments

 The entire project, along with this blog website, is developed and maintained by Huiyu([@huiyuxie](https://github.com/huiyuxie)).
-The whole project is under the guidance of two outstanding professors, Hendrik([@ranocha](https://github.com/ranocha)) and Michael([@sloede](https://github.com/sloede)), from Trixi Framework community.
+The whole project is under the guidance of two good professors, Hendrik([@ranocha](https://github.com/ranocha)) and Michael([@sloede](https://github.com/sloede)), from trixi-framework community.

-The project also received support from other Julia contributors,  including Jesse([@jlchan](https://github.com/jlchan)) from Trixi Framework community and Tim([@maleadt](https://github.com/maleadt)) from JuliaGPU community.
+The project also received support from other Julia contributors, including Jesse([@jlchan](https://github.com/jlchan)) from trixi-framework community and Tim([@maleadt](https://github.com/maleadt)) from JuliaGPU community.

 Big thanks to all those who have contributed to the development of this project!

 ## Contact Developer
-If you have questions, suggestions, or are interested in contributing, feel free to reach out our developer, Huiyu, via email at [huiyuxie.sde@gmail.com](mailto:huiyuxie.sde@gmail.com).
+If you have questions, suggestions, or are interested in contributing, feel free to reach out our lead developer via email at [huiyuxie.sde@gmail.com](mailto:huiyuxie.sde@gmail.com).